Q: How quickly will regulators levy major fines if a hotel or hospitality-related business is not GDPR compliant?

 A: One of the points that GDPR addresses clearly is the responsibility of each party in the processing life cycle.
 In this respect, although GDPR has a "pass through" approach, it is the responsibility of the controller to be transparent towards the data subject and manage such risks with the processors and the involved third parties.
 For example, having a data processing agreement in place between the involved entities, performing risk assessments and taking other risk mitigating measures are the norm in managing this type of risk.
 In the example stated, since the hotel is considered as the controller, certainly the hotel will be audited to establish whether it had performed its due diligence towards managing this risk or not.
 Basic assumption is that the data subject was informed and consented to in the first place to allow WhatsApp to have possession of their personal data.
 If not, clearly the hotel will be held liable in a first instance.

 Q: Understanding that GDPR is not a one-off compliance effort (like the rush to fix the Y2K Millennium Bug) and continuous changes will need to be made, is there a grace period on updates?
 Will there be a global schedule specifying when updates need to be made?
 How does a company know if it's up-to-date with all the recent regulations?

 A: GDPR is the law and became enforceable on May 25th, 2018.
 The grace period for meeting GDPR requirements started in April 2016, with a 2-year period allowed for compliance.
 Although, it has happened in the past that regulators have "extended" enforceability timelines, to date, I am not aware of any extension periods for the start of enforcement of GDPR.

-The company is based in Zurich and Oakland and supports users in more than 130 countries.
+The company is based in Zurich and San Francisco and supports users in more than 130 countries.
 Clients include Heathrow Airport, Seaboard Foods, and Marriott.